electricallen/homelab-gitops-disaster-recovery/README.md

 >   ```
 >

-5. Apply the disaster recovery app-of-apps resource manifest `app-of-apps.yaml`
+5. Connect to the ArgoCD GUI and sync the app-of-apps
     ```sh
-    kubectl apply -f app-of-apps.yaml
-    ```
-1. Connect to the ArgoCD GUI and sync the app-of-apps
-    ```sh
     kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d
     # Note the admin password
     kubectl port-forward service/argocd-server -n argocd 8080:443
     # open the browser on http://localhost:8080 and accept the certificate
     ```
-1. Sync the longhorn and longhorn-sc apps.
-Connect to the Longhorn GUI and restore all volumes
+1. Sync the longhorn app.
+Connect to the Longhorn GUI
     ```sh
     kubectl port-forward service/longhorn-frontend -n longhorn-system 8081:80
     ```
+1. Edit the